 Greater Victoria

-My approach to counselling is also guided by the science of the autonomic nervous system (ANS), which has a significant influence on our emotions, thoughts and behaviours.
+Sasha’s approach to counselling is also guided by the science of the autonomic nervous system (ANS), which has a significant influence on our emotions, thoughts and behaviours.
 Through a process of befriending our ANS, we can better understand how to take care of our selves and others.

 Creating patterns of attunement and connection, supports our natural capacity to heal, show up authentically and navigate the complexities of our shared world.

-Daniella Roze des Ordons (she/her) – PhD Candidate, RCC – Registered Clinical Counsellor
+Daniella Roze des Ordons (she/her) – PhD Candidate, RCC – Registered Clinical Counsellor and Training Facilitator

 Daniella’s love for nature began in her childhood growing up in the Okanagan Valley, and since then, the land has become an important teacher and friend.
-Her strength-based practice recognizes inherent wholeness, empowers agency, builds resilience, and celebrates diversity.
-She engages relational and compassionate approaches that support others in navigating their challenges while honouring and living into their unique gifts.
+She has a passion for wild plants, weaving, carving, and friction fire and enjoys sharing these practices with her clients.
 Daniella is committed to fostering reciprocal and healing relationships with nature and building just and sustainable communities.

 Leanne Shafir (she/they) – BSc, MSW, RSW – Registered Social Worker